zigomir/caly/readme.md

 https://codepen.io/zigomir/pen/LYVpJGa?editors=1010

+## features

+- expose styling through CSS vars
+- use slots to override buttons
+- locale setting – for day and month names
+- start of the week (check if possible to get it from locale – nah: https://github.com/tc39/ecma402/issues/6)

 ## todo

-- expose styling through CSS vars
-- expose setting of locale
-- expose setting of start of the week (check if possible to get it from locale)